imaantaheri/labeled_traffic_data/README.md

 ## Analysis of the labels in time series view

 A part of the data from one location is selected and points with more than 70% of anomaly probability are spotted on it.
 As we can see, looking at the data, with benefiting from the TP-FDS, not only improves the labeling speed, but also results in a more precise labeling outcomes.
 Selection of all anomalies are justifyable (see the below figure).
+There are some situations (as mentioned by the red box in the figure below) that may seem to be anomalous, but it is not labeled by the TP-FDS.
+These parts show the power of the TP-FDS as it considers all the data at once (not just a part of it like in the below) to make a judgment about the data.

 ![image](https://user-images.githubusercontent.com/112522995/211432048-dbd49049-33ec-4db6-a45c-64557d0b2795.png)